THE IMPACT OF BREXIT ON HOLIDAYS TO FRANCE

 The European Health Insurance Card (EHIC) will continue to be valid for British people for any holidays in spring and summer 2019.

-You will not need a visa to travel in France in 2019.
+You will not need a visa to travel to France in 2019.

 No flights will be cancelled because of Brexit, even in the event of No Deal at the end of October.
 The UK Government and the EU have agreed that all airlines will be able to continue to operate flights between the UK and the EU, even if the UK leaves with no deal.